 Let’s say Google existed at the time when the collective wisdom considered the Earth at the center of the Universe.

-The search results most certainly would have shown the Earth was at the center.
+The search results would have shown that the Earth was at the center.
 The “science” is settled and states every planet revolves around the Earth.

 This is very similar to what we see today.

-Back then, Nicolaus Copernicus made the claim the Sun was the center of the Universe, not the Earth.
+Back then, Nicolaus Copernicus claimed the Sun was the center of the Universe, not the Earth.

 So bad was his claim that Copernicus was banished from the Catholic Church and almost burned at the stake before he recanted.
 He was banned from writing such heresy.
 This effectively silenced him and prevented an alternative viewpoint.

 Obviously, as a Monday morning quarterback, we can see how right he was and how the collective wisdom at the time was wrong.

 But the same thing can happen today, but only in digital form.